Translation

 Sor Juana y otros monstruos / Sor Juana and Other Monsters

-A chapbook by Luis Felipe Fabre
+A bilingual edition of a chapbook by Luis Felipe Fabre

 Ugly Duckling Presse, 2015